There’s nothing like exercise. Sure, it’s a lot of work . . . but it feels soooooo good once you are done!

 If you are training for the Iron Horse Bicycle Classic (Durango’s classic bike race, where cyclists try to “beat the train” to Silverton) or Silverton’s Hardrock 100 (Silverton’s annual 100.5 mile ultramarathon that climbs and descends a measly 33,050 feet), CBD may be just what you need to improve your endurance and accelerate recovery time.

-However remember that not all CBD is created equal.
-The market is still relatively unregulated, so it’s important to trust your source.
-(Shameless plug: 4 Corners Cannabis was one of the nation’s first CBD companies, and we pride ourselves on using only the highest quality, organic, non-GMO, food grade ingredients in our products.
-Our complete spectrum CBD is a step-up from full spectrum CBD because we control our entire production process—from soil to oil!)
+The evidence all points to the fact that runners, and athletes in general, can benefit from the pain management, inflammation reduction, and recovery benefits that CBD seems to provide.
+However, the market is still relatively unregulated, so it’s important to trust your source.
+(Shameless plug: 4 Corners Cannabis was one of the nation’s first CBD companies, and we pride ourselves on using only the highest quality, organic, non-GMO, food-grade ingredients in our products.
+Our complete spectrum CBD is a step up from full-spectrum CBD because we control our entire production process—from soil to oil!)

 Whew.
 That was a lot of information.
 Time to lace up those shoes and head out for a run . . . just make sure that bottle of CBD is waiting for you when you get back!
 Get your CBD HERE.